Gueni/FASTER/README.md

 ### Component Reference Sweep Simulation

 Run simulations across a range of component values and configurations, with results organized by component type.
 This feature is useful for evaluating the impact of different component selections on overall circuit behavior.

+### Plotly Report Generation

+FASTER generates interactive reports using Plotly.
+The reports include visualizations of simulation results, such as current and voltage waveforms, which help in analyzing circuit performance.
+Plotly's interactive features allow for zooming, panning, and detailed inspection of data points.

+To generate and view Plotly reports:

+1. After running simulations, use the Plotly integration in FASTER to create and save interactive plots.
+2. Open the generated HTML reports in a web browser to explore the simulation results interactively.

 ## Installation